Men And Their Machines: From Messi to Branson to ObamaWritten by Brian Jones

 His Watch: Louis Vuitton Tambour Diving II

-Over the course of his storied career (and recently, pronouncements), Manny Pacquiao’s never been very showy about his success.
+Over the course of his storied career, Manny Pacquiao’s never been very showy about his success.
 A rare quality in an iconic athlete.
 Even rarer for a politician.

 But one passion in which the boxer, singer and, yes, congressman has gladly indulged is his watch collection.
 And his 44mm pink gold Tambour Diving II is one of several horological treasures he cherishes like title belts.
 Retirement looms for boxing’s first and only eight-division champion.
 It’s fitting that he has an exceptional gold watch to slip on once he hangs up his gloves for good.